Non-Surgical Sciatica Treatments in Milwaukee

 When symptoms do not improve with non-invasive treatments, interventional spinal injections may be offered.
 These may include epidural steroid injections, facet joint injections, and sacroiliac injections.
 Spinal injections are performed using fluoroscopy (x-ray guidance) to ensure proper placement of the needle so the medication is delivered to the appropriate place.
 In some cases, spinal injections can provide long-term pain relief and help you avoid the need for surgical treatment.

-Interventional spine injections are performed to provide pain relief or diagnostic information by injecting steroid medication and anesthetic into a joint or an area surrounding your spinal nerves.
+One of Rejuvinix Total Spine Care treatments is interventional spine injections.
+They’re performed to provide pain relief or diagnostic information by injecting steroid medication and anesthetic into a joint or an area surrounding your spinal nerves.
 The injections are performed under fluoroscopy (x-ray guidance) to ensure proper placement of the needle, so the medication is delivered in the appropriate place.
 There are several types of spinal injections, including epidural steroid injections, facet injections, and sacroiliac (SI) joint injections.